mozilla/version-control-tools/docs/hgmozilla/firefoxworkflow.rst

 Install Recommended Extensions
 ==============================

-If you want the fastest clones possible, install the :ref:`bundleclone extension <hgmo_bundleclone>`.
+If you don't have Mercurial 3.7 or newer, install the :ref:`bundleclone extension <hgmo_bundleclone>` to make clones faster and more robust.

 Installing the
 `hgwatchman extension <https://bitbucket.org/facebook/hgwatchman>`_